“I’m all about simplicity.”

 Nick Ager is reconnecting people to the food system.

 Nick first started his journey as an educator after joining the Back to Eden farm, where he now lives.
 He describes Paul, founder of Back to Eden, as a “world famous gardener,” who has changed the tune of what constitutes good agricultural practices.
 Now, he spends his time cultivating the theology behind the Back to Eden garden, by sharing the simplicity of the system.

-Starting at a young age, Nick continues to encourage new gardeners to try their hand at producing their own food.
-“Growing up, I would go and pick seeds out in our neighbors garden, I was always doing something outside all of the time.
+Since starting at a young age, Nick continues to encourage new gardeners to try their hand at producing their own food.
+“Growing up, I would go and pick seeds out in our neighbors garden; I was always doing something outside, all of the time.
 That was a passion that I never gave up…now I do it because it’s a way of life.”

 “As I got more and more interested in this Paul Gautschi and Back to Eden deal, I started to realize so many people out there online, they didn’t understand the whole concept behind Back to Eden… so I started my Instagram page, and used that as a teaching tool, to inspire and teach people how to grow a garden, how to grow a Back to Eden garden successfully, and that took off.”

 The Back to Eden theology utilizes wood chips, sawdust, and mulch to improve overall soil health for better plant growth.
 This no-till, sheet composting style is applied to suppress weed growth, maintain soil moisture, increase soil nutrient quality, and incorporate organic matter, among many other benefits.